 - Breathlessness fluid builds-up on the lungs, making it harder to breathe.
-It might be worse when lying down or at night, and can affect sleep. - Tiredness as the heart function is reduced, less energy is delivered to the tissues, which causes tiredness.
-This might happen all the time, and so doing any activities can be exhausting. - Swollen ankles and tummy build up of fluid in the tissues, as the heart isn't pumping well enough to remove excess fluid, can cause swelling (oedema).
+It might be worse when lying down or at night, and can affect sleep. - Tiredness as the heart function is reduced, less energy is delivered to the tissues, which causes fatigue.
+This might happen all the time, and so doing any activities can be exhausting.